 - 1 7- to 9- pound pork butt, Boston butt, or untrimmed end-cut pork shoulder roast

-- Kosher salt and freshly ground pepper or your favorite barbecue rub
+- Kosher salt and black pepper (or your favorite barbecue rub)

 - Lexington-Style BBQ Sauce